MicrosoftDocs/windows-iotcore-docs/windows-iotcore/learn-about-hardware/PeripheralDrivers.md

 ## Step 1: Get Drivers from PC
 ___
 The Step is to get the x86 version of the drivers from PC.
-For ARM, please contact the supplier of the peripheral to get the sys/inf files.
+For any missing Drivers, please contact the supplier of the peripheral to get the sys/inf files (especially for ARM32 and ARM64).

 1. Connect the device to the windows PC